-We set out on the hike which begins nice & mellow, hiking through the lush temperate rainforest canopy & through muskeg.
-Most of the trail was natural trail, though there were brief sections of boardwalk, wood stairs,& some areas of gravel.
+I set out on the hike which begins nice & mellow, hiking through the lush temperate rainforest canopy & through muskeg.
+Most of the trail was natural trail, though there were brief sections of boardwalk, wood stairs, & some areas of gravel.

-We both commented about the fact that even though we were just barely away from homes & the 'city', the soothing rainforest sounds & tranquil trickling water that seemed to come directly out of the rocks put us immediately at ease.
+I remarked about the fact that even though I was just barely away from homes & the 'city', the soothing rainforest sounds & tranquil trickling water that seemed to come directly out of the rocks put me immediately at ease.

-It seems like only moments later we encountered the first set of stairs and switchbacks that marked the hard part of the trail!
+It seems like only moments later I encountered the first set of stairs and switchbacks that marked the hard part of the trail!
 And the huffing and puffing began. haha...

 That's when the hard part really started!
-My husband and I are both very competitive and since stopping for a break signals our weakness, we don't usually stop much. :-)
+I'm a pretty competitive person and since stopping for a break signals weakness, I don't usually stop much. :-)

 And thankfully there are markers on the trees indicating the quarter mile increments until you reach the 1 mile mark, or the 1st overlook!